- This event has passed.

 Originally constructed in the late 14th century and since extended, the Guildhall had various purposes.
 It was Leicester’s first police station, housing prison cells and the Constable’s House.
 One of the eerie cells of the old gaol features a reconstructed gibbet, conjuring up thoughts of bygone horrors.
 You will also be interested to know that in 1832, Leicester was the last place in England to display the hanged bodies of convicts in this dastardly manner.

-So, what lies in wait for the haunted heritage team as we delve in search of all things paranormal.
-This event will be medium lead.
+So, what lies in wait for the Haunted Heritage team as we delve in search of all things paranormal.
+What will you discover?
+What spirits will you encounter?
+Join us to find out!